ewolff/service-mesh-primer/manuscript/04-Example.md

 [documentation](https://github.com/ewolff/microservice-istio/blob/master/HOW-TO-RUN.md#delay-injection).
 If
 you make the shipping microservice poll the order microservice, it will take longer but it will work fine.
 Otherwise the system just works normally.
-So again due to polling the system is already quite resilient.
+So again, due to polling the system is already quite resilient.

 #### Implementing Resilience with Istio

-Fault and delay injection are just useful to test the resilience of a system.
-However, as explained in [section 3.3](#section-why-resilience) circuit breaker are one way to actually make a system more resilient.
+Fault and delay injection are only useful to test the resilience of a system.
+However, as explained in [section 3.3](#section-why-resilience) circuit breakers are one way to actually make a system more resilient.